sheyn018/Flowise-AI/agile/charter.md

 #### Budget Plan
 - **Estimate:** Detailed cost estimate for resources, tools, and any third-party services.
 - **Cost Management:** Plan to monitor and control project expenses.

-### Conclusion
-By including these elements, you'll have a comprehensive project plan that provides clear direction, sets expectations, and ensures that you can measure progress and success effectively.